Kentucky / Marion County

 What is the weather like in Calvary, KY year-round?

-Calvary experiences all four seasons, with mild winters averaging lows of 26°F and warm summers reaching highs of 87°F. The area receives about 48 inches of rainfall annually and enjoys sunshine 57% of the year, providing a pleasant climate for outdoor activities.
+Calvary experiences four distinct seasons, with warm summers reaching highs of 87°F and cold winters dipping to 26°F. The area receives about 48 inches of rainfall annually and enjoys sunshine on 57% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter